Semigroups of isometries of the hyperbolic plane: Elementary semigroups

 \section{Elementary semigroups}

 A group of M\"obius transformations is said to be elementary if it has a finite orbit in $\overline{\mathbb{H}}$.
 Accordingly, we define a semigroup $S$ to be elementary if $S$ has a finite orbit in $\overline{\mathbb{H}}$.
-This definition is in conflict with \cite{FrMaSt2012}, where a semigroup is considered to be elementary if $|\Lambda^-(S)|\leq 2$.
-This alternative definition has two undesirable consequences for our purposes: first, with the alternative definition, it is possible for $S$ to be elementary and $S^{-1}$ not elementary; second, with the alternative definition and when $S$ happens to be a group, it is possible for $S$ to be an elementary group but not an elementary semigroup.
+This definition is in conflict with that of \cite{FrMaSt2012}, where a semigroup is considered to be elementary if $|\Lambda^-(S)|\leq 2$.
+This alternative definition is weaker than the definition we use because the condition $|\Lambda^-(S)|\leq 2$ implies that $S$ has a finite orbit in $\overline{\mathbb{H}}$ (see \cite[Theorem 2.11]{FrMaSt2012}).

+The alternative definition of an elementary semigroup has two undesirable consequences for our purposes: first, with the alternative definition, it is possible for $S$ to be elementary and $S^{-1}$ not elementary; second, with the alternative definition and when $S$ happens to be a group, it is possible for $S$ to be an elementary group but not an elementary semigroup.
+However, the definition of \cite{FrMaSt2012} is more suitable for the purposes of that paper, in which semigroups of rational maps are considered.

 The elementary semigroups are classified in the following theorem.